25th March 2011 the first Guinness world record trail

 Ray Meadam, Curriculum manager music Northampton College/Sound technician,

 Diana Johnson a representative from Cats Protection Charity,

-Kaye James a veterinary nurse (with animal ambulance supplied by Abington vets)
+Kaye James a veterinary nurse

 To encourage Smokey to relax whilst all the specialist equipment and witness surrounded her, owner Ruth Adams stroked her reassuringly and distracted her with bribes of bits of ham and bacons of ham and bacon.

 The treats worked well and at the set distance of 1 meter away Smokey was monitored at a peak purr of 73 decibels.
 This was equivalent to a figure of 16 times louder than your average moggie would purr.